st-user/zerodep-web-push-java/README.md

                 .toRequest();

             // In this example, we send push messages in simple text format.
-            // But you can also send them in JSON format as follows:
+            // You can also send them in JSON format as follows:
             //
             // ObjectMapper objectMapper = (Create a new one or get from the DI container.)
             // ....